|

 Gene was named "Voice of the Seminoles" in the summer

-of 1979, and his first broadcast of Seminole
+of 1979, and his first play-by-play broadcast of FSU football

-play-by-play was in September when FSU opened the season against Southern
+was in September when the 'Noles opened the season against Southern Miss.
+Florida State

-Miss.
-The 'Noles went undefeated during the regular season and played
+went undefeated in the regular season and played in the school's first New Year's Day Bowl

 "Voice of the Seminoles"